Are you new to parks, or maybe a park veteran looking to brush up on your knowledge?

 Electrical site: Also sometimes referred to as a hydro site.
 A campsite with access to a 15/30 amp electrical pedestal.
 Often pedestals are shared between two campsites.
 You should plan on bringing a long extension cord with you to reach the pedestal.

 Day use: Visiting a park for a day trip, typically between the hours of 8:00 am to 10:00 pm (however, hours do vary by park so check the individual park page before you head out).
 Many day-use visitors spend time at the beach, hiking trails, or paddling.
-Daily vehicle permits are available for purchase at the gatehouse or at a pay and display machine.
+Daily vehicle permits are available for purchase upon arrival.

-Seasonal or annual pass: Frequent visitors may prefer to buy a seasonal or annual pass, rather than buy a daily vehicle permit on each visit.
-Reminder: if visiting one of the 17 parks piloting advance day use, we strongly recommend using your seasonal permit to secure your spot in advance.
+Reminder: if visiting one of the participating parks that offers advance daily vehicle permits, we strongly recommend using your seasonal permit to secure your spot in advance.

 Comfort station: An indoor washroom found in many campgrounds at Ontario Parks.
 Comfort stations have running water, flush toilets, with the majority having showers.